-I have two different weekends depending on the level of tired I am.
-On the lower end of the tiredness spectrum, I absolutely adore second hand clothes shopping and finding hidden gems and like to keep ontop of my Japanese and Korean language skills.
+I absolutely love second hand clothes shopping and finding hidden gems and like to keep ontop of my Japanese and Korean language skills.
 On the high end of tired, I like to escape the real world with a korean drama or movie (Korea makes outstanding TV, as we saw from Parasite).

 I thoroughly enjoy working with those who are supportive, warm - and people who understand that laughter truly is medicine!